justinamiller/DotNet-Coding-Guidelines/README.md

     }
 }
 ```
-The preceding code removes alot of noise in your code when injecting dependencies as you don't need to write private readonly declarations which can make your code cleaner.
+The preceding code removes a lot of noise in your code when injecting dependencies as you don't need to write private readonly declarations which can make your code cleaner.

 In situations where you want to expose one of the fields to be public, you can define and set it in the constructor as what you would normally do.
 Otherwise, the arguments are marked as private fields.